Last Updated: January 3, 2020

 Until 2073, works entering the public domain will be tied to the year of first publication.

 So to determine if something is in the public domain you must learn the year of first publication.
-Anything first published in the United States prior to 1925 (on or before 12/31/1924) is in the public domain.
+Anything first published in the United States before January 1, 1929, is in the public domain.

 Was the work first published with a copyright notice?